 1. Check Outside Faucets

-You would think you can notice a water leak immediately, but that's usually not the case.
+You would think you could notice a water leak immediately, but that’s usually untrue.

 Dirt, sludge and mud from winter tend to get tracked into the garage and trapped in spots.

 Items often get stored in the garage during winter.
 You may have ‘lost’ a few things in the garage during the winter months.